Each year, around 1.5 million animals are euthanized in shelters all over the United States.

 Q: What do I do if I find a stray animal?

 A: The first thing you should do is take the animal to the vet to check if it’s microchipped and lost.
-If the animal is not tagged or microchipped, they will end up in a shelter.
+If the animal is not tagged or microchipped, it will end up in a shelter.
 Some open-admissions shelters can be directly contacted, but most will direct you to your local Animal Control service for help, as it’s their responsibility to collect strays and transport them to local animal shelters.
 If you have a rescue organization near you, you can try contacting them for help and advice.